enewe101/tastypy/README.rst

 ----------------------------------
 The ``SharedPOD`` has to use a different strategy to ensure that data is correctly synchronized.
-It isn't enough to mark values as dirty: the new values needs to be forwarded to the underlying server.
+It isn't enough to mark values as dirty: the new values need to be forwarded to the underlying server.

 This means that you need to explicitly signal when an operation can mutate the ``SharedPOD``.
 Any time you do something to a ``SharedPOD`` that can mutate